ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 forget to declare variables when they're in a `for` loop?
 What sort of problems are causing you the most grief?

 I reviewed my notebook once a week and before each interview.
 This helped me tremendously.
 Why?
 Awareness is more than half the battle.
-There are hundreds of potential mistakes people make when coding, but you have your own special weaknesses.
+There are hundreds of potential mistakes people make when coding but you have your own special weaknesses.

-Being aware and actively on the lookout for **specific** classes of mistakes drastically reduces the chance of making them and leaving them on the whiteboard after a quick self-code-review.
+Being aware and actively on the lookout for **specific** types of mistakes drastically reduces the chance of making them.
+With a bit of training you'll spot them as soon as they're on your computer screen or whiteboard.
+Eventually you'll probably eliminate them *in your mind*, which means entire classes of mistakes/bugs are gone!

-# Soft skills
+# Don't forget about "soft" skills

 This was prompted by my preparation for Amazon's and Facebook's interview processes.
-Here are a list of questions/prompts to prepare:
+Soft skills are really important.
+Most engineers underestimate the importance of soft skills in coding interviews and do not prepare effectively as a result.
+Preparing just a little bit puts you ahead of the pack.
+It's definitely worth investing an afternoon don't you think?
+Here's a list of questions/prompts to prepare:

 *   Tell me about a time when you were faced with a problem that had a number of possible solutions.
 What was the problem and how did you determine the course of action?
 What was the outcome of that choice?
 *   When did you take a risk, make a mistake, or fail?
 How did you respond, and how did you grow from that experience?